 Private equity is finance provided in return for an equity stake in potentially high growth companies.
 However, instead of going to the stock market and selling shares to raise capital, private equity firms raise funds from institutional investors such as pension funds, insurance companies, endowments, and high net worth individuals.
 Private equity firms use these funds, along with borrowed money and their own commercial acumen, to help build and invest in companies that have the potential for high growth.

-Often the source of confusion, in Europe venture capital is a specific component of the private equity industry and refers to when funds used to invest in companies in the seed (concept), start-up (within three years of the company’s establishment) and early stages of development.
-In turn, private equity denotes management buy-outs and buy-ins, whether it is classified as small (less than £10m equity invested), mid (between £10m £100m invested) and large (greater than £100m equity investment).
+Venture capital refers to funds used to invest in companies in the seed (concept), start-up (within three years of the company’s establishment) and early stages of development.
+In turn, private equity denotes management buyouts and buy-ins.

 In general venture capital funds invest in companies at an early stage in their development when they often have little track record of profitability and are cash-hungry.
 In contrast, private equity funds invest in more mature companies with the aim of reducing inefficiencies and driving business growth through often increased margins and/or new sources of revenue growth.

 As soon as a private equity house completes an investment, often before, it will sit down with the company’s management team and work out the best strategy to take the business forward and drive growth.
 This method of working side by side - of private equity backer sitting down with management - is fundamental to why private equity is such a successful way of building a business.